NosferatuUnitOne/Blue-Team-SOC-Lab/Wazuh-Dashboard/README.md

 ## What I Learned
 - How Wazuh Dashboard fits into the SOC stack
-- Why certificate permissions matter how to route them to different services
+- Why certificate permissions matter and how different Wazuh services reference their certificate paths

 ## Configuring Opensearch-dashboard.yml File